dwarvesf/WeAreHiring/archived/technical-recruiter.md

 hiring: false
 ---

-## We're looking for a Technical Recruiter to join Dwarves and work remotely.
+## We're looking for a Technical Recruiter to join Dwarves and work remotely

 **The ideal candidate will play a pivotal role in sourcing, attracting, and hiring top-tier talents and take care of our team members' growth.**

 > 🤘 **[Apply now](mailto:spawn@d.foundation)** (We respond within three days)

 ## Dwarves is research-focused technology firm

 Since 2015, we have helped companies build & ship top-notch software, operate tech teams and invest in ambitious people who are after world's next big things.

 Technology is our north star metrics, engineering is our culture.
 We are a profitable company since day 1 and have been growing steadily.